tommyeastman/authentication/notes.md

 #Authenticating Users
 When we authenticate a user against the database, this is an asynchronous request similar to an http request from an API similarly, this authentication returns a promise

+#Spinner
+spinner should be functional component. if i try to render a spinner, i should see a spinner on the screen.